Androp0v/PowerMetricsKit/README.md

 ![PowerWidgetView](Sources/PowerMetricsKit/PowerMetricsKit.docc/Resources/PowerWidgetView.png)

-A package to retrieve realtime information on CPU energy consumption using the CPU's Closed Loop Performance Counters (CLPC) via `proc_pidinfo`.
+A package to retrieve realtime information on CPU energy consumption using the CPU's Closed Loop Performance Controller (CLPC) via `proc_pidinfo`.

 ## How does it work?

 Code related to energy measurements is under PowerWidget/.
-It works by using `libproc`'s `proc_pidinfo` with the new `PROC_PIDTHREADCOUNTS` option, which returns a `struct` including per-thread energy measurements from the CPU's' CLPC.
+It works by using `libproc`'s `proc_pidinfo` with the new `PROC_PIDTHREADCOUNTS` option, which returns a `struct` including per-thread energy measurements from the CPU's' CLPC, which in turn obtains the energy results from the Digital Power Estimator (DPE).
 The list of all threads is retrieved using `task_threads` with the PID of the current task (root privileges are required to invoke `task_threads` on other processes).

 The `libproc.h` headers can't be imported on iOS, so they're reproduced at the beginning of `sample_threads.c`, as well as the result `struct`s from the `proc_pidinfo`, using the definitions and documentation available in [Apple's OSS Distributions repository for `libproc.h`](https://github.com/apple-oss-distributions/xnu/blob/aca3beaa3dfbd42498b42c5e5ce20a938e6554e5/bsd/sys/proc_info.h).